octospacc/staticoso/README.md

 ## Features roadmap

+- [x] Generation of simplified pages compliant with the [HTML Journal standard](https://journal.miso.town)
 - [x] HTML feeds (pages with list of N most recent posts)
 - [x] Lists of all pages in a site directory
 - [x] Page redirects / Alt URLs (+ ActivityPub URL overrides)